wakeasp-inc/CentOS7PHP7/README.md

 The default VagrantFile setting is for windows users.
 If you use Linux or Mac , please configure it yourself.

-The default vagrant sync is slow , so we changed it to nfs type.
-In order for it to work, we need to install the nfs tool for windows.

-`vagrant plugin install vagrant-winnfsd`

 Then we can make the box run.

 `vagrant box add wakeasp/CentOS7PHP7`